Skip to content

 Relief scales with marginal rate.
 A 40% taxpayer gets twice the relief of a 20% taxpayer on the same contribution.

-Most systems cap annual relief — is 60,000 with carry-forward.
+Most systems cap the contribution that qualifies for relief each year, and some let unused allowance from earlier years be carried forward.
 Contributing above the cap forfeits relief on the excess.

 Related Calculators